 I got the opportunity to taste the Middle Eastern food for the first time after shifting to Dubai around six years ago.
 I was a non-vegetarian at that time so I immediately started enjoying the local cuisine which is dominated by non-vegetarian dishes.

 However, I also got introduced to some vegan and vegetarian Middle Eastern dishes that I ate for the first time in the UAE and they became my favorite.
 Most of them are dips and appetizers like Labneh dip with za'atar.

 Labneh dip is served in every Middle Eastern Mezze.
 It's made in different ways but my favorite is the basic one with just some garlic, za'atar, and olive oil.

 Sometimes, I also like adding toasted nuts, pomegranate, and fresh herbs to make it even more delicious.

-We love it some much that now it's made every week at our home and we enjoy it with Indian meals too.
+We love it so much that now it's made every week at our home and we enjoy it with Indian meals too.
 It tastes great with Indian flatbread roti and paratha.

 - What goes in this dip?